University of Guelph

 We Need Your Help to Keep the ACLAM Website Current

 When you are using the ACLAM website and find outdated content, dead links, inaccurate content, or malfunctions, please notify the ACLAM Webmaster.
 Diplomates and/or ACLAM Committees are encouraged to submit new content or suggestions for new capabilities or functions to the ACLAM Webmaster.

 Substantive changes will be considered by the IT Management Committee, which includes the webmaster, for compliance within the College By-Laws, feasibility, etc. ACLAM has contracted with AALAS for website server system and maintenance by AALAS IT technicians.
 Website changes will be implemented by the ACLAM webmaster or AALAS IT technicians.

 Public Support of Research Funding

-Colorado State University has launched an effort to encourage public support of research funding that is being distributed broadly; We thought you might find this of interest.
+Colorado State University has launched an effort to encourage public support of research funding that is being distributed broadly.

 Please feel free to pass on:

 This effort recently was featured in the NY Times:

 A New Interactive Web Site Designed to Help Scientists to Improve the Design of Their Animal Experiments.

 Animal experiments are not always well designed, leading to both ethical concerns and a waste of scientific resources.
 This is a world-wide problem.
 But training scientists is difficult as there so are few statisticians with a good understanding of laboratory animal science, able to provide such training.
 This new web site is designed to help scientists to teach themselves the necessary skills.
 After an introduction on the ethics of animal experimentation, showing that improvements are needed, it goes on to cover choice of experimental units, avoiding bias, power and sample size, controlling variability, types of experimental design, factorial experiments, statistical analysis and publication guidelines.
 Most sections are followed by a “Test yourself” page of true/false questions.
 The web site is free and non-commercial.